iwalz/blog/introduction.md

-[//]: (I just launched my new platform on AWS, of course completly automated, machine failure resilent and cheap!
-In this post I'm gonna explain what powers my platform and how this blog is designed.)
+[//]: (I just launched my new platform on AWS, trying to leverage most of the best practices when it comes to cloud architecture and scalability.
+This platform is mostly used for proof of concepts and prototypes - and since today also as a public blog to share the experiences I made with this environment and the prototypes I've built.)
-[//]: ("foo": "bar")
+[//]: ("docker": "1.10")
-[//]: ("foo": "bar")
+[//]: ("kubernetes": "1.3.6")
-[//]: ("foo": "bar")
+[//]: ("CoreOS": "1122.2.0")
-# Introduction
+[//]: ("Puppet": "4.6.0")
-I just launched my new platform on AWS, of course completly automated, machine failure resilient and cheap!
-In this post I'm gonna explain what my platform powers and how this blog is designed.
+I just launched my new platform on AWS, trying to leverage most of the best practices when it comes to cloud architecture and scalability.
+This platform is mostly used for proof of concepts and prototypes - and since today also as a public blog to share the experiences I made with this environment and the prototypes I've built.

 ## The components that power the automation pipeline
-You need different technologies of automation if you want to achieve a "fully automated environment".
+You need different layers of automation if you want to build a "fully automated environment".
 There's more than just spinning up machines.
-It's all about cloud architecture, service provision and applications from build to deployment.
+It's all about your cloud design, service provision and applications from build to deployment.
+With nowadays possiblities, you can build very complex cloud setups with just one command.
+The most important part is to use the right technology for your needs - and wire them correctly.

 ### Cloud automation
 At the bginning, you need something to manage your Cloud Provider automatically - to spin up a VPC, setup the networking, routing and logically place some autoscaling groups there.
 This is where your Cloud Architecture lives.